CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ### 1000BASE-T SFP Modules Supported Only on Certain 25G Platforms

-1000BASE-T SFP modules are supported on only the following 25G platforms:
+1000BASE-T SFP modules are supported on the following 25G platforms:

 - Mellanox SN2410
 - Mellanox SN2010